 The guardian appointment process

-The process for appointing a guardian in Florida is set forth in Chapter 744 of the Florida Statutes.
+The process for appointing a guardian in Florida is outlined in Chapter 744 of the Florida Statutes.
 A guardian lawyer will explain that there are different types of guardians.
 The court gives guardians duties and obligations, so the court can monitor the guardianship relationship if need be.
-Guardian relationships generally apply to a guardian of a person or to the person’s finances.
+Guardian relationships generally apply to a guardian of a person or the person’s finances.

 The court does not take the appointment of a guardian lightly.
 Appointments generally deprive the ward, the person who is being taken care of, of their civil and legal rights.
 Courts try to find the least restrictive guardian relationships if possible.